National Institute of Price Stabilization: 2012-2016 Administration

 During the current administration, Jorge Radhamés Zorrilla Ozuna has developed important initiatives to help local producers, consumers, and the institution which has contributed to improve the financial situation of producers, consumers, and suppliers.

 The new philosophy of the institution is to “offer support and services in the national agricultural system in order to improve the profitability and competitiveness of local producers as well as the purchase power of consumers, specifically those of lower income”.
-Its new vision is “to be in charge of the merchandising process, contributing to the reduction of the margins of intermediation to benefit producers and consumers by working efficiently and with transparency”.